B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

   the genomes that contain those CDSs).

-- Exact matches at DNA level between the alleles of each locus in the schema and the CDSs identified in the input files (information about the exact matches found for each locus are saved to intermediate classification files, one per locus in the schema).
+- Exact matches at DNA level between the alleles of each locus in the schema and the CDSs identified in the input files (information about the exact matches found for each locus are saved to classification files, one per locus in the schema).

 - CDS translation (This step identifies and excludes CDSs that contain ambiguous bases and with